mendix/docs/content/howto/front-end/share-company-atlas-ui-resources.md

 #### 4.1.1 Sharing and Maintaining Your Company App Template

 Now that you have created a company app template, the next step is to share it with your company.
-The easiest way to do this is by uploading it to the private App Store.
+The easiest way to do this is by uploading it to the private Marketplace.

 There are four important options to keep in mind when uploading your company app template: